6 Korean Table Etiquette Mistakes Foreigners Often Make (And How to Avoid Them)

-In this post, I will show you about Korean table etiquette!
+In this post, I will show you everything about Korean table etiquette!

 In Korea, food is not just food.
 It is respect, relationship, and connection.
-So today I will share with you what I know—not from books, but from real life, real meals, real Korean tables.
+Today, I will share what I know—not from books, but from real life, real meals, and real Korean tables.

 What Is Korean Table Etiquette?